geb/geb/RELEASING.md

 1. [Sign up](https://issues.sonatype.org/secure/Signup!default.jspa) for a Jira account @ Sonatype.
 Send your Jira username to someone who is already allowed to publish Geb to Sonatype so that they add a comment [this ticket](https://issues.sonatype.org/browse/OSSRH-3108) to request access rights for you.
 Add your Sonatype credentials to `~/.gradle/gradle.properties`:
 	* sonatypeOssUsername=«Jira@Sontype username»
 	* sonatypeOssPassword=«Jira@Sontype password»
-1. [Register at grails.org](https://grails.org/register) and at [Grails dev mailing list](https://groups.google.com/forum/#!forum/grails-dev-discuss).
-Send an email to the dev list requesting rights to publish to Grails Geb plugin quoting your grails.org username in the email.
-Add the following entries to `~/.grails/settings.groovy`:
-	* grails.project.repos.grailsCentral.username = "«username (not the email!)»"
-	* grails.project.repos.grailsCentral.password = "«password»"

 # Releasing